JavaBWAPI/JBWAPI/README.md

 # JBWAPI
 Pure Java [bwapi](https://github.com/bwapi/bwapi) 4.4.0 client implementation backed by [N00byEdge](https://github.com/N00byEdge)'s [JavaBWAPIBackend](https://github.com/N00byEdge/JavaBWAPIBackend) idea and automated by [Bytekeeper](https://github.com/Bytekeeper).

-Also contains the pure Java BWEM implementation from [BWAPI4J](https://github.com/OpenBW/BWAPI4J).
+Also contains a modified version of the pure Java BWEM implementation from [BWAPI4J](https://github.com/OpenBW/BWAPI4J).

 ## goals
  - Have a similar (Java) interface to BWMirror to make porting BWMirror bots easy without all the DLL and JNI hassle and overhead.